bkellerm/CAMOVE/README.md

 ```

 ## Enable CSS Flag
 You can change your layout based on CSS rules by enabling the CSS flag.
-This adds the current context (e.g. for walking.js walking or static) as a class to all HTML tags.
-You can now make use of this by adding for example it as an additional condition to the selector.
+This adds the current context (e.g. walking or static) as a class to all DOM elements.
+You can now make use of this by including it into your CSS selector.
 Here an example:
 ```javascript
 var w = new Walking();
 ```